CarpentriesMagic/WorkshopAdminUI/README.md

 ## Getting started

-1. Add venues to you database using the `Rooms` tab.
+1. Add venues to your database using the `Rooms` tab.
 Do this first because you can't add a workshop without a venue.
 2. Start by adding people to your database by using the `People` tab.
 Do this second because you need people to be able to add instructors and helpers.
 If a person is a certified Carpentries instructor the value in the `Certified` column should be one.
 If the person can act only as a helper (and is not certified) the value should be 0.
 If a person